Mercury-Language/mercury/README.Java.md

    to a file named `Mmake.params` at the top-level of the source tree.

-4. Begin the build process using the following command:
+4. Build the dependencies using the following command:

+        $ mmake --use-mmc-make depend GRADE=java

+5. Compile using the following command:

         $ mmake --use-mmc-make GRADE=java

+6. To install the Java version of the compiler, do:

+        $ mmake --use-mmc-make install GRADE=java

 The Java version of the compiler MUST be built using `mmake`'s `--use-mmc-make` option; the build will not work otherwise.
-Setting the variable `GRADE` in the invocation of `mmake` is currently necessary in order to avoid variable definition ordering problems in `Mmake.workspace`.
+Setting the variable `GRADE` in the invocations of `mmake` is currently required to avoid variable definition ordering problems in `Mmake.workspace`.

-5. To install the Java version of the compiler, do:

-       $ mmake --use-mmc-make install GRADE=java

 -----------------------------------------------------------------------------